 Dublin, Georgia was a great place to grow up, walking to school on a tree-lined street and making lifelong friends.
 My mom taught me to read at three and I never stopped loving books.
 I began writing as soon as I had some extra notebook paper, and I wrote a humor column for my high school newspaper.
-To make a long story short, I didn't study English because I simply hated taking stories apart.
-I thought it was rude.
+To make a long story short, I didn't study English because I had an idealistic wish of becoming a doctor.

 Fast forward to my graduation minus English and imagine my surprise when I found myself in the lightweight concrete air conditioner pad business (another long story).
-Minus me, it's still flourishing today as a supplier to HVAC dealers.
+It's still flourishing today as a supplier to HVAC dealers, though I sold my share long ago.
 I know more than the average bear about concrete, and it's going in my very next book.

 After my three amazing children, including one with Down Syndrome, were in school, I studied writing.
-Before my novels, I published literary short stories, personal essays, journalism, and poetry.
+I published literary short stories, personal essays, journalism, and poetry.
 Now I write Southern historical novels and Southern mystery novels with a dash of magnolia-scented romance.
-I live in Atlanta with a man who still plays with trains.
+I live in Atlanta with my husband, who still plays with trains.
 When not writing, I can usually be found playing in the dirt, making a mess in the kitchen, or (yay) visiting historic sites.